What is the American Opportunity Credit, how do you qualify for it, and what expenses does it apply to?

 Which expenses qualify for the American Opportunity Credit?

-The expenses that qualify for the American Opportunity Credit include all those which are “necessary and required” to complete courses at a post-secondary school.
+The expenses that qualify for the American Opportunity Credit include those “necessary and required” to complete courses at a post-secondary school.
 This includes the following;

 - Tuition and required fees paid